Appointments are available on Mondays.

 In the initial consultation appointment there is both an introductory phone call and a face to face appointment.
 In the call I will gain a better understanding of you, your medical history and what you are hoping to achieve from a course of acupuncture.
 The call also provides the opportunity to get to know each other, and where video calls are possible, we can ‘see’ each other without masks too!

 Follow on appointments are held face-to-face and typically last 45mins-1hour.
 I will let you know if the duration of your appointment is likely to be any longer.
-Due to the current COVID situation, it is mandatory to wear face masks in face-to-face appointments – unless there are exemptions which will be identified in the introductory phone call.
+I require face masks to be worn – unless there are exemptions which will be identified in the introductory phone call.

 Generally, I recommend an initial course of five treatments.
 Initially timing of appointments will be weekly and dependent on progression these can extend to fortnightly or longer.
 Improvement noted in these early treatments will provide a valuable gauge whether acupuncture is right for you.